ochairo/vanillante/README.md

 ## Architecture

-The architecture of this project adopts concepts such as Separation of concerns,
+The architecture of this project adopts concepts such as
-SOLID Principles, Software Design Patterns, Atomic Design, and Readable Code.
+Separation of concerns, SOLID Principles, Atomic Design, and Readable Code.
 These concepts aim to develop applications that are easy to understand, maintain, and scale.

-However, while these concepts aim to make it easier to understand the codebase and user requirements,
-the concepts themselves are complex and hard to understand.

 ![architecture](docs/images/architecture.png)